 It has been a while since I posted an article – a lot has happened since then.
 We’ve had the holidays and welcomed in a new year.
-I hope you all welcomed 2018 in a way that was great for you personally.
+I hope you all welcomed the new year in a way that was great for you personally.
 I’m hoping that you all have made some plans and goals that you will achieve, or at least be en-route to achieving!

 That being said, I set some goals for myself this year also – one of them being to post more frequently on the Pain Warrior Code blog.
 I’m excited for the things I have planned for the Pain Warrior Code so make sure you keep an eye out.
 I also have decided to share more about my own journey with chronic migraine, so you guys can get more of an understanding of my story.

 For the past few months, my migraines have started to become a bit more frequent unfortunately.
 My symptoms that had subsided, have decided to challenge me to take the wheel and control my life – but you guys know how I am.

 You see it in my tweets all the time on twitter.
 I refuse to let my sickness dictate my life.
 Yes accommodations must be made and arranged, but I will not stop living and trying my best to enjoy life.

 Now, I’ve been back and forth with doctors for the past 7-8 months to have another referral to a migraine clinic and to get the correct eyewear I need to deal with my sensitivity to lights.